laffra/srm/README.md

 2. Go to `chrome://extensions` and reload the unpacked extension
 3. Reload your `app.slack.com` browser windows
 4. Create a github pull request to share your robot definitions

+## Known Issues

+When this extensions hides robot messages from the current channel, the slack app reacts to it by reflowing the current channel.
+This results is some yank.
+When a channel contains a lot of robot messages, this starts to make it hard to scroll backwards.